jerryhopper/dockserv/examples/php-fpm-simple/README.md

-This is a example of a simple php-fpm applciation.
+This is a example of a simple php-fpm application.

 the application's hostname:  app1.example.com